EU aims to prevent astronomically costly crashes in space

 Setting up and operating the service will cost roughly 10 million euros a year and could be up and running by 2016, a Commission spokeswoman said.

-She said the EU will pay this cost, in the hope that it spurs around 50 million euros in further investment from member states in new technology like radar, telescopes, and data centres.
+She said the EU will pay this cost, in the hope that it spurs around 50 million euros in further investment from member states in new technology like radar, telescopes, and data centers.

 Space debris includes any man-made litter left in space - parts of rocket launchers, inactive satellites and broken pieces from past collisions.